BoxCatGarden/proc_macro_api/proc_macro_api/README.md

-A crate helping with structuring the library crate of a proc_macro package.
+A crate helping with structuring the library crate of a proc-macro package.

-The major function of this crate is macro [`proc_macro_api!`], which can export functions in submodules of a proc_macro crate as the Application Programing Interfaces (APIs) of that proc_macro crate.
+The major of this crate is macro [`proc_macro_api!`], which can export functions in submodules of a proc-macro crate as the Application Programing Interfaces (APIs) of that proc-macro crate.

-For example, assuming there is a submodule `sub` of the root of a proc_macro crate, in order to export
+For example, assuming `sub` is a submodule of the root of a proc-macro crate, in order to export
 `pub fn proc_fn(input: TokenStream) -> TokenStream` in the `sub` as a function-like macro, [`proc_macro_api!`] can be used in the root of that crate like:

 ```ignore
 proc_macro_api! {
     sub::{